 Memorandum

+February 12, 2021

-To Members of the Legislative Salary Council
+To Legislative Salary Council

-From Ben Weeks, Legislative Analyst
+From Marta James, Legislative Analyst

-Subject Constitutional and Statutory provisions relating to the Legislative Salary Council
+Subject Constitutional and Statutory provisions relating to the Legislative

+Salary Council

 In 2013, the legislature approved a state constitutional amendment proposal establishing the Legislative Salary Council and modifying the procedures for setting the annual salaries of state legislators.
-The voters ratified the amendment at the 2016 State General Election.
+The voters ratified the amendment at the 2016 state general election.
 The bill proposing the constitutional amendment included a section of statute implementing the provisions of the amendment.
-Both the text of the amendment and the statutory section are included with this memo, and this memo refers to them together as "the law."
+(Laws 2014, chapter 282).
+This memo refers to the constitutional amendment (Minnesota Constitution, article IV, section 9) and the statutory section (Minnesota Statutes, section 15A.0825) together as "the law."

+The law requires the council to prescribe legislative salaries.